velvet-os/velvet-os.github.io/chromebooks/installation/script-installation.md

 2. run the following command to install
 ```
-sudo vtinstall <device>
+sudo vtinstall [device]
 ```
 _Warning. make sure your device doesn't go into suspense, this might disrupt the installation_

-_Tip. replace <device> with device you want to install onto like sda or mmcblk0 or mmcblk1_
+_Tip. replace [device] with device you want to install onto like sda or mmcblk0 or mmcblk1_

-the script should prompt you for confirmation and after that everything should just happend
+the script should prompt you for confirmation and after that everything should just happen

 after script finished just restart the device and everything should **just work**

-#### if you encouter any issue with the script
+#### if you encounter any issue with the script

 please report them [here](https://github.com/velvet-os/velvet-tools/issues)

 ## Graphical installation (experimental)

-there exist also *experimantel* graphicall wrapper around this command
+there exist also *experimental* graphical wrapper around this command

-which serves the exact seame purpose as ```vtinstall``` and is just fancy wrapper around it
+which serves the exact same purpose as ```vtinstall``` and is just fancy wrapper around it

 this installer is debian trixie/sid only (won't work on bookworm)

 ![vi](./assets/velvet-installer.png)

-_Note. it will look a bit diffrent on currecnt default desktop due to theming diffrence_
+_Note. it will look a bit different on current default desktop due to theming difference_

 https://github.com/thenameisluk/velvet-installer